IT Maintenance Schedules That Actually Work

 Nobody owns the tasks.
 When a task is everyone's responsibility, it is no one's responsibility.
 Every maintenance task in your schedule should have a named owner: the person who is accountable for it being done.
 If they are unavailable, they are responsible for ensuring a cover arrangement, not for letting the task slip until they return.

 There are no consequences for skipping tasks.
 If nobody reviews whether maintenance was completed, skipped tasks accumulate without anyone noticing until they cause a problem.
 Build in a monthly review: what was completed, what was skipped, and why.
 This review loop is what keeps the schedule honest.
+An IT support runbook library can help document maintenance procedures so that tasks have clear, documented steps rather than relying on individual memory.

 A maintenance schedule without a named owner and a review process is just a document that makes people feel organised.
 The schedule only works if someone is accountable for each task being done and someone checks that it happened.